fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 Rust has a [famous borrow checker](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html), which has become a sort of horror story for newcomers.
 It is often treated like an enemy that prevents you from writing anything useful in the ways you may be used to in other languages.
-In fact, it is a very useful part of Rust that proves correctness of your program and prevents you from doing nasty things like memory corruption, data races, etc. This chapter explains how Fyrox solves the most common borrowing issues and makes game development as easy as in any other game engine.
+In fact, it is a very useful part of Rust that proves the correctness of your program and prevents you from doing nasty things like [memory corruption](https://en.wikipedia.org/wiki/Memory_corruption), [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race), etc. This chapter explains how Fyrox solves the most common borrowing issues and makes game development as easy as in any other game engine.

 ## Multiple Borrowing

-When writing a script logic there is often a need to do a multiple borrowing of some data, usually it is other scene nodes.
-In normal circumstances you can borrow each node one-by-one, but in other cases you can't do an action without borrowing two or more nodes simultaneously.
-In this case you can use multi-borrowing:
+When writing a script logic, there is often a need to do a multiple borrowing of some data, usually it is other scene nodes.
+In normal circumstances, you can borrow each node one-by-one, but in other cases you can't do an action without borrowing two or more nodes simultaneously.
+In this case, you can use multi-borrowing:

 ```rust
 {{#include ../code/snippets/src/borrowck/mod.rs:synthetic_example}}